DermotR/dsr-dev-process/docs/dsr-process-detailed.md

   - [k6](https://k6.io/) - Load testing

 ## 4. Continuous Iteration

+> **Phase Summary**: Evaluate implementation against requirements, identify areas of deepened understanding, return to requirements with enhanced knowledge, update documentation, implement refinements, and continue the cycle until quality targets are met.

 The dsr-dev-proc process is inherently iterative.
 After completing the Refinement Phase, the team should cycle through the following steps, deepening understanding and improving implementation with each iteration: